September 8, 2021

-Airplanes and other vehicles produced by the aerospace and defense industries demand the most stringent testing measures and evaluation to ensure not only their safety but also their operating superiority.
-Still, the engines within such vehicles can be subjected to the same matters of wear and tear and various mechanical faults associated with vibration, which can affect performance and reliability.
+Airplanes, rotorcrafts, spacecraft, and other vehicles produced by the aerospace and defense industries demand the most stringent testing and evaluation measures to ensure not only their safety but also their operating superiority.
+The avionics, mechanical systems, and structures can be subjected to the same matters of wear and tear and various mechanical faults associated with vibration, which can affect operator and passenger comfort, performance, and reliability.

 The United States Air Force has already employed RDI’s video Motion Amplification® technology to carry out and assess predictive maintenance for equipment.
 The 76th Maintenance Support Group’s Industrial Engineering shop at the Oklahoma City Air Logistics Complex uses a Motion Amplification® camera and accompanying software to maintain and inspect equipment.

 The Airforce unit even used RDI’s motion enhancement technology to inspect and evaluate faulty vacuum pumps and water pumps, finding that loose mounting bolts and a cracked concrete base were causing issues.
 Such action enabled cost-saving preventive maintenance.
 Technicians can further use Motion Amplification® vibration analysis during jet engine testing and to evaluate aircraft wings’ flex performance.